 Rutherford Hayes’s connection with cats is relatively well-known, as he was the recipient of the first Siamese cat in the U.S., named Siam.
 She was sent to Mrs. Hayes in 1878 as a gift from a U.S. diplomat, David Sickels, in Bangkok, Thailand.

 Presidential Cats at the White House

-Barrack Obama didn’t have cats (shame on him), but George W. Bush, Gerald Ford, Jimmy Carter, Ronald Reagan and John F. Kennedy had felines at 1600 Pennsylvania Avenue.
-Calvin Coolidge, Teddy Roosevelt, and Woodrow Wilson also had cats.
+Barrack Obama didn’t have cats (shame on him), but George W. Bush, Bill Clinton, Gerald Ford, Jimmy Carter, Ronald Reagan, and John F. Kennedy had felines at 1600 Pennsylvania Avenue.
+Calvin Coolidge, Teddy Roosevelt, Woodrow Wilson, Rutherford Hayes, Chester Arthur and Abraham Lincoln also had cats.

-On President’s Day, taking a look at Presidential Cats
+On President’s Day, take a look at Presidential Cats

 President Clinton’s Socks became Chief Executive Cat

 Socks, joined the Clinton family before they moved to the White House.
 This black and white tuxedo cat with white sock-like markings jumped into the arms of Chelsea Clinton as she was leaving her piano teacher’s home in Little Rock, Arkansas in 1991.
 He gained his notoriety while roaming freely around the grounds at the Governor’s Mansion in Little Rock.
 Photographers would stake out just like the Paparazzi to get a photo of this political cat.

 Once the Clinton’s moved to the White House, Socks was safely confined to the inside of the White House.
 Can you imagine the Secret Service trying to guard a cat on the White House lawn?